AamnaKamran/ArticleGeneratorHelper/README.md

 ArticleGeneratorHelper is a Python-based tool designed to automate the process of generating comprehensive articles on specified topics.
 By leveraging web scraping and OpenAI's GPT-4 model, this tool fetches relevant content from the web, processes it, and produces structured articles complete with meta details and internal links.

+(That's the ChatGPT version of things.
+Let me explain in more detail (for those interested ofc).
+Let's be real, (almost) all of us take help from AI chatbots to make our work easier but sometimes their use can make our work more tedious.
+So this is an attempt to reduce the copying and pasting of content from LLM tools and create a more streamlined process that will help save your time as well, in tasks like giving gpt separate prompt for article title ideas, meta descriptions, what sections to include.
+Another feature is that it can also pick up content from top trending websites on the selected topic and then generate an outline based on that.. so you already have a headstart.

+Since GPT APIs are paid the article generator feature of this code is not well tested.
+However, I have noticed a significant improvement in the article generated when your give an outline to the bot.
+The idea behind the repetitive calls in the article generattion function for each section is the get detailed content.. because AI chatbots don't do well with word limits.
+Ofc, the generated content still requires manual editing.)

 ## Features

 - **Web Content Scraping**: Fetches and processes content from top Google search results related to a given topic.